Dexcom CGM: Dexcom G7 and Stelo

 The Dexcom G7 brought several design and functionality changes, receiving multiple design awards for its updated form factor and features.
 The G7 introduced direct smartwatch connectivity, making it the first Dexcom CGM compatible with the Apple Watch without requiring an intermediary smartphone connection.
-In addition, while previous Dexcom CGMs were compatible only with Tandem insulin pumps, the G7 expanded its integration to include the Omnipod 5 system.
+Like the previous G6 the G7 continues its integration with the Omnipod 5 system.

 The G7 was first released in the United Kingdom, Ireland, Germany, Austria, and Hong Kong in October 2022.
 In December 2022, the G7 received FDA approval, with availability in the United States beginning in February 2023.
 The G7's launch was promoted through a Super Bowl advertisement featuring Nick Jonas, a singer with type one diabetes who is a G7 user.

 On March 5, 2024, the Dexcom G7 15-Day Continuous Glucose Monitoring System was approved by the U.S. Food and Drug Administration for individuals aged 18 years and older with diabetes.
-This version of the G7 extends the sensor wear time from 10.5 to approximately 15.5 days and features a slightly improved mean absolute relative difference of 8.0%, compared to the original G7’s 8.2%.
+This version of the G7 extends the sensor wear time from 10.5 to 15.5 days and features a slightly improved mean absolute relative difference of 8.0%, compared to the original G7’s 8.2%.
 The system provides real-time glucose readings every five minutes via the Dexcom G7 app and includes a 12-hour grace period for sensor replacement.

 In the summer of 2024, Dexcom introduced Stelo by Dexcom, a CGM similar to the G7 but with modified features and alarm settings.
-Stelo is intended for individuals who do not require insulin therapy or frequent low blood sugar alerts, differentiating it from other Dexcom CGMs designed for insulin-dependent users.
+Stelo is intended for adult individuals who do not require insulin therapy or frequent low blood sugar alerts, differentiating it from other Dexcom CGMs designed for insulin-dependent users.
 Unlike other Dexcom models, Stelo is available over the counter and does not require a prescription.
-As of 2025, both the Dexcom G7 and the Stelo are available.
+As of December 1, 2025, both the Dexcom G7 15-Day; G7 and Stelo are available in the U.S. market, only the G7 and Stelo are available internationally.

 Components

 Each generation of the Dexcom CGM system has consisted of two primary components: the sensor and the transmitter.
 The sensor is a thin wire that is inserted into the subcutaneous tissue, where it measures interstitial glucose levels.
 The transmitter is a small electronic device that attaches to the sensor and wirelessly transmits the glucose data to a compatible receiver, smartphone, or other monitoring device, allowing users to view their glucose readings in real time.
 The Dexcom G7 was the first Dexcom CGM to have an all-in-one sensor and transmitter.
 In addition to the sensor and transmitter, Dexcom CGM systems also include an applicator, which is the device used to insert the sensor into the tissue.
-Blood glucose readings are viewed on a device-specific receiver, and/or, with modern systems, via a smartphone application.
+Blood glucose readings are viewed on a device-specific receiver or modern systems via a smartphone application.